 1. All blockchains are secured by transaction fees.
-Bitcoin miners will not spend more money on energy that they collect in fees, for instance, so we need massive scale to have a secure network.
+Bitcoin miners will not spend more money on energy that they collect in fees, for instance, which is why we need massive throughput for security.
 Saito also allocates 100% of fees to securing the network (there is no 51% attack).

-2. Also — Saito does not have the problem you describe — paying more for bandwidth can increase the decentralization of the network and the security of the blockchain simultaneously!
-The idea that “centralization” is acceptable because it provides “security” is something that POW people tell us.
+2. Also — Saito does not have the problem you describe — paying more for bandwidth can increase decentralization and security and throughput simulateously!
+The idea that “centralization” is acceptable because it provides “security” is something that people say because they don’t know how to achieve both.
 It isn’t true.

 “With some EU countries banning Libra and rumors about China getting more strict about mining, are you optimistic about the regulatory environment of blockchain businesses?
 How do all these affect Saito?” — Elyas

 Richard Parris: I am optimistic about the regulatory environment.
 I think governments are tightening up on cryptocurrencies, definitely.
 This has two important effects.
 It clarifies the situation for people working on all kinds of blockchain projects.
-It also makes access to crypto much more important to more and more people.
-General tightening of financial regulations is forcing ever increasing numbers of people into positions where they need crypto or it is far more convenient.
-For Saito, greater clarity will be helpful.
-Regulation will be unhelpful if it is blunt and broad.
-We are seeing much more enlightened regulation from smaller nation states: Switzerland, Malta, Singapore… as this gives them a commercial advantage, I hope this extends to other countries.
+It also makes access to crypto much more important.
+From our perspective, we are seeing much more enlightened regulation from smaller nation states: Switzerland, Malta, Singapore… as this gives them a commercial advantage, I hope this extends to other countries.

 “Is Chinese regulation on crypto making it more complicated to implement Blockchain solutions in China versus other countries?” — Karim

-David Lancashire: Hey Karim — thx for the question — I’m torn on China.
+David Lancashire: I’m torn on China.
 Being in China is a huge liability on the ideas-front if you aren’t in the Chinese establishment or connected to the government.
 We’ve had people dismiss us because they think everything in China is a scam.
-So it is uphill getting people to take ideas seriously.
-On the other hand, we have got a lot of leeway in terms of just being able to *do* stuff since no-one in China really cares about anything that is flying below the radar.
-So there are less problems with regulatory oversight until you are huge.
+So being here makes it harder to get people to take us seriously.
+On the other hand, we have a lot of leeway in being able to *do* stuff since no-one in China really cares about anything that is flying below the radar.

 “Besides finance, what other industries do you see the most potential for blockchain in the short term?” — Ana Deveza

 Richard Parris: The obvious candidates for Blockchain are Fintech, Logistics/Transport, Ticketing and Collectibles.
 These are all great areas.
 But the big uses for blockchain will be as a general use public key infrastructure.
-This will be useful in decentralizing, and creating level playing fields in areas like IoT and Social Media, which are currently centralised into very few hands.
+This will be useful in decentralizing, and creating level playing fields in areas like IoT and Social Media.

 “Blockchain has the potential to solve problems such as trust — what are some less obvious/well-known problems that blockchain has created, or you foresee blockchain to create in the future?” — Yuqian

-1. Saito is a PKI system.
-So everyone has the ability to securely communicate with everyone else without Man-In-The-Middle Attacks.
-This is a huge deal, especially when we start using the blockchain to do things like “diffie-hellman key exchanges” I think in 10 years all of these centralized chat applications will be gone.
-We won’t need to deal with wechat or telegram or instagram or anything because — screw that — we can just send a message on the blockchain saying, “this is my IP address” and our friends can connect to us that way.
+1. With Saito everyone can communicate without Man-In-The-Middle Attacks.
+This is a huge deal because we can use the blockchain to do things like “diffie-hellman key exchanges” and eliminate all of these centralized chat applications.
+So wechat and telegram and instagram are endangered because — screw that — we can just send a message on the blockchain saying, “this is my IP address” and our friends can connect to us that way.

-2. Centralized web applications like Facebook, Yelp, Twitter etc. are directly threatened because their entire business model is locking content down and forcing people to watch advertising.
-But on Saito advertisers can give you tokens directly, and the applications are decentralized.
+2. Centralized web applications like Facebook, Yelp, and Twitter are also threatened because their entire business model is locking down content and forcing people to watch advertising.
+On Saito advertisers give you tokens directly and applications are decentralized.
 So there is no Facebook.

-3. The new monetization methods in Saito-class networks mean that routers in the network make money.
-So people will COMPETE to offer you Internet access as long as you use them to send Saito transactions.
-There are entirely new business models that will be built on this.
+3. In Saito-class networks routers in the network make money.
+So people will compete to offer you Internet access if you use them to route Saito transactions.
+There are entirely new business models coming.
 The ISP model will go away once we get massive scale.